-In March 2018, we began enrolling patients in our Phase 1/1b trial evaluating CPI-006 in cancer patients.
-The protocol is designed to enroll successive cohorts of patients with advanced cancers who will receive increasing doses of CPI-006 both alone, or in combination with ciforadenant or an anti-PD-1.
-CPI-006 has been well tolerated in the clinical trial at doses up to 24 mg/kg, although a limited number of patients have been enrolled and the follow-up period has necessarily been short, and we have observed one patient with Grade 3 anemia.
-We have seen 1 patient develop Grade 3 hyponatremia at a dose of 24 mg/kg.
-However, CD73 is involved in several physiological systems and the administration of anti-CD73 antibodies such as CPI-006 could result in unforeseen safety issues.
-Similar to our Phase 1/1b clinical trial of ciforadenant, it is possible that patients enrolled in our Phase 1/1b clinical trial for CPI-006 could respond in unexpected ways and that the administration of CPI-006 in combination with ciforadenant and pembrolizumab could exacerbate immune system related adverse events.
-As a result, there can be no assurance that we will be able to establish the safety and efficacy of CPI-006 or that we will be able to successfully complete our Phase 1/1b clinical trial.
+In March 2018, we began enrolling patients in our Phase 1/1b trial evaluating mupadolimab in cancer patients.
+The trial is designed to enroll successive cohorts of patients with advanced cancers who will receive increasing doses of mupadolimab both alone, or in combination with ciforadenant and/or pembrolizumab.
+As of February 15, 2022, mupadolimab has been generally well tolerated in the clinical trial at doses up to 24 mg/kg.
+However, CD73 is involved in several physiological systems and the administration of anti-CD73 antibodies such as mupadolimab could result in unforeseen safety issues.
+Similar to our Phase 1/1b clinical trial of ciforadenant, it is possible that patients enrolled in our Phase 1/1b clinical trial for mupadolimab could respond in unexpected ways and that the administration of mupadolimab in combination with ciforadenant and pembrolizumab could exacerbate immune system related adverse events.
+As a result, there can be no assurance that we will be able to generate favorable safety and efficacy data for mupadolimab or that we will be able to successfully complete our Phase 1/1b clinical trial.